Union Minister highlights India’s comprehensive approach to AI on sidelines of WEF 2026 | Current Affairs | Vision IAS

 • Energy Readiness: India is integrating green energy to sustainably power the country's growing data centre footprint.

-• E.g. India has opened nuclear energy to private sector participation through the Shakti Act, which will support the full AI stack.
+• E.g., India has opened nuclear energy to private sector participation through the SHANTI Act (2025), which will support the full AI stack.

 Watch Video News Today